-- 1 Recruit the necessary talent in order to secure sustainable growth of the Group and to strengthen its business. - 2 Looking beyond immediate personnel demand for medium- to long-term business growth.

-- 4 Personnel who are necessary for strengthening the functions of the corporate departments will be recruited in consideration of - specialization, scarcity, etc., in order to enhance the sophistication of the Group's management.
+- Recruit the necessary talent in order to secure sustainable growth of the Group and to strengthen its business. - 2 Looking beyond immediate personnel demand for medium- to long-term business growth. - 3 Systematically recruit human resources from a medium- to long-term perspective, mainly for basic profit-making businesses such as the energy business, to respond to staff shortages caused by rapid expansion of business and unexpected employee departure. - 4 Personnel who are necessary for strengthening the functions of the corporate departments will be recruited in consideration of specialization, scarcity, etc., in order to enhance the sophistication of the Group's management.

-Expert Actively recruit personnel with high level of expertise an characteristics of each business.
-Area (Region limited) Actively employ personnel whose work area will be limit ensure business continuity at each site in accordance wir and the business environment such as locality, and to res employees.
-Return Recruiting those who worked for Seika Corporation and re Use of Group personnel Efforts to deepen coordination of personnel information among Group companies and to optimize the assignmen companies.
+Expert Actively recruit personnel with high level of expertise and experience that are essential to the characteristics of each business.
+Area (Region limited) Actively employ personnel whose work area will be limited to each business site, in order to ensure business continuity at each site in accordance with the characteristics of each business and the business environment such as locality, and to respond to the diversity of work styles of employees.
+Return Recruiting those who worked for Seika Corporation and retired for personal reasons in the past.
+Use of Group personnel Efforts to deepen coordination of personnel information (job openings and job departures) among Group companies and to optimize the assignment of skilled personnel within Group companies.